Health Care Traveling in Washington During the Winter

 “I worked PCU and the unit was extremely traveler friendly.
 While I was there, we moved to a different floor and no there are both a PCU and short stay/obs, which was still very traveler friendly.
 I recommend my facility to anyone wanting to go to Washington.
 There’s so much to do in the winter too between the mountains and Seattle!”

 Winter assignments mean thinking about where to spend your holiday season: Halloween, Thanksgiving, Christmas, New Years.
-Our recruiter Olivia tells all her nurses to remember that they should plan on at least 2-3 holidays.
+Our recruiter Olivia tells all her travelers to remember that they should plan on at least 2-3 holidays.
 Decide now which is most important to you to have off, that way when it’s interview time you can discuss it with the facility.